-Section 700.200 Notice of Rights Employer Written Policy Required
+Section 700.200 Employer Written Policy Required

-Every Employer shall also provide to every Employee a written policy, which advises each Employee of their leave benefits and rights notice of rights advising each Employee of their rights-under the Ordinance by the later of each Employee's Date of Coverage or Date of EligibilityStart of Employment or Date of Initial Accrual, and at least once per calendar year thereafter.
+Every Employer shall also provide to every Employee a written policy, which advises each Employee of their leave benefits and rights under the Ordinance by the later of each Employee's Start of Employment or Date of Initial Accrual, and at least once per calendar year thereafter.
 Such notice may accompany an Employee's paycheck or paycheck deposit notification.
-Such notice policy shall include, at a minimum, a summary of the Paid Leave Ordinance, a description of the benefit(s) offered by Employer, coverage, the rate of accrual, permissible uses and prohibited employer practices as well as contact information for the
+Such policy shall include, at a minimum, a summary of the Paid Leave Ordinance, a description of the benefit(s) offered by Employer, coverage, the rate of accrual, permissible uses and prohibited employer practices as well as contact information for the Commission and an explanation of how employees who believe that their employer has violated the Ordinance can file e a complaint.
+This should be distributed to Employees as a written document, or Employer handbook or policy.
+Note that an Employer's specific leave policy may use different terminology than the Ordinance, so long as it meets the requirements of the Ordinance.